321 Chapel Street

 To assist you in making informed philanthropic decisions, we’d like to provide additional context to the Charity Intelligence profile you reviewed.

-It’s important to note that the CODE Foundation and CODE are distinct legal entities, but Charity Intelligence consolidates their financial data for their analysis.
+Please note that the CODE Foundation and CODE are distinct legal entities, but Charity Intelligence consolidates their financial data for their analysis.
+To view CODE’s audited financial statements and annual impact report, please visit www.code.ngo/accountability.

-The assets held by the CODE Foundation primarily stem from CODE Inc., a for-profit organization founded in 1987 that focuses on voter registration in the Global South.
-Over nearly 30 years, CODE Inc. contributed millions of dollars to CODE.
+The assets held by the CODE Foundation primarily stem from CODE Inc., a for-profit organization founded in 1987 that focused on voter registration in the Global South.
+Over nearly 30 years, CODE Inc. contributed millions of dollars to CODE to support its charitable projects.
 The CODE Foundation was established in 1992 to manage these assets in trust, ensuring long-term support for CODE’s mission.

-Each year, the CODE Foundation provides a grant to CODE, which helps cover fundraising and communication expenses.
-This arrangement allows more of every donor dollar to go directly toward our programs.
-Additionally, CODE Foundation funds strategic operational investments, including efforts to enhance CODE’s fundraising capabilities.
+Each year, the CODE Foundation provides a grant to CODE, which helps cover fundraising and administration expenses.
+This arrangement allows more of every donor dollar to go directly toward our projects.
+Additionally, the CODE Foundation funds strategic operational investments, including efforts to enhance CODE’s fundraising capabilities.

 Charity Contact